Columbus Police Department Officer Requirements

 - Begin working independently as a Columbus police officer.

 How to Become a Columbus, Ohio Police Officer

 The first step to becoming a Columbus police officer is to file an application with the Columbus Civil Service Commission.
-Once the commission approves the application the candidate will take a four-part test.
-How well the recruit does on the exam determines where he or she will be placed on the eligibility list.
-The top applicants will get priority.
-The applicant must undergo a complete background check as well as provide pictures and fingerprints.
-The applicant will then take a polygraph exam.
-A board of three veteran officers will convene and conduct an oral interview.
-The final two steps of the process are a psychological and medical evaluation which includes cardio stress and vision tests.
-To start the process, candidates should go to the department’s recruiting website.
+Once the commission approves the application, the candidate will be contacted to schedule and take the four-part civil service test.
+How well the recruit does on the exam determines where he or she will be placed on the eligibility list; the applicants with the highest scores receive priority.

 Columbus Police Officer Job Description